LDPRecover: Recovering Frequencies from Poisoning Attacks against Local Differential Privacy: LDPRecover

 \textbf{Approximate Summation of Malicious Frequencies.} Next, we estimate the statistics of malicious frequencies during an adaptive attack as an approximate substitute for \(\tilde{f}_{Y}(v)\), since the server is unaware of \(\tilde{f}_{Y}(v)\) in the genuine frequency estimator.
 Specifically, during the adaptive poisoning attack, we can derive the expected summation of malicious frequencies for all items, denoted by \(\mathbf{E}[\sum_{v \in D} \tilde{f}_{Y}(v)]\).

-where $P(v)$ is the probability of item $v$ in $P$, $d$ is the size of $D$, and $p, q$ are perturbation probabilities of the LDP protocol.
+where $f_{Y}(v)$ is the frequency of item $v$ in $Y$, $d$ is the size of $D$, and $p, q$ are perturbation probabilities of the LDP protocol.
 Note that the value of $\mathbf{E}[\sum_{v \in D} \tilde{f}_{Y}(v)] $ changes with varying parameters $p$ and $q$ in different LDP protocols.
 This is due to the fact that the data reported by malicious users bypasses the perturbation algorithm of the LDP protocol, but is subjected to the aggregation algorithm of the LDP protocol.
-Additionally, regardless of the attacker-designed distribution $P$, the sum of frequencies across all items always be $1$, i.e., $\sum_{v \in D} P(v) = 1$.
+Additionally, regardless of the attacker-designed distribution $P$, we always have $\sum_{v \in D} f_{Y}(v) = 1$.
 Consequently, we can use the expected summation to approximate the actual summation of malicious frequencies for all items, i.e.,

 These approximate summations provide the necessary information for recovering the genuine frequencies from the poisoned ones in the subsequent section.